MengLiu90/Classification_Using_EC2Vec/README.md

 # Classification_using_EC2Vec
-Three classification models are provided:
+Three classification models are provided in this repository:

 1. reaction-EC classification model
 2. substrate-EC classification model